NewGabrielVi/NewGabrielVi/README.md

   </a>
 </div>

-- :telescope: I'm working and studying to be a Computer Engineer  and contributing to frontend and backend for building web applications.
+- :telescope: I'm studying to be a Computer Engineer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.